-DNS is a network administration test that allows an agent to verify whether a specific DNS server can translate a Fully Qualified Domain Name (FQDN) into an IP address.
+DNS is a test that verifies whether a specific DNS server can translate a Fully Qualified Domain Name (FQDN) into an IP address.
 The DNS test also reports the query time, expressed in milliseconds, it takes the server to respond to the agent's request.

-- Destination (required for version 0.11.1 or and earlier, determined via Resource in version 0.11.2): The Fully Qualified Domain Name of the target to be tested.
+- Destination (Ad-hoc only, required): The Fully Qualified Domain Name of the target to be tested.

-- Count (required): This number tells the agent how many DNS requests it should run before exiting.
-The default value is 0.
+- Count (Ad-hoc only): This number tells the Agent how many DNS requests it should run before exiting.
+The default value is 5.

-- Timeout per datapoint (required): The number of seconds that the agent will wait for a response by the DNS server before declaring that datapoint failed.
+- Timeout per datapoint (required): The number of seconds that the Agent will wait for a response from the DNS server before declaring that datapoint failed.
 The default value is 5 seconds.